A Panoply of Wetland Birds

 The car acted as a convenient blind where I could rest my camera on the ledge of the open window.
 I drove slowly, very slowly, with my camera safely in my lap, repeatedly lifting the heavy telephoto lens to the window when I stopped at spots with good views.
 It took me 3-4 hours to drive the 5 mile loop.

 Below is a selection of photos representing most of the birds I identified.
 I chose the best photos of each.
 A few birds I have only subpar images but I still included them to prove I actually saw these birds.
 Some other birds were not photographed.
 I believe the total number of ID’d birds came to about 50 species.
 At least seven were new to my Life List.

 • Mourning Dove

-Please do not reproduce any photographs without permission.
-Contact Carla Brennan: firstname.lastname@example.org
+Please do not use photographs without permission.
+To inquire about permission contact Carla at: firstname.lastname@example.org.

 This gallery contains 0 photos